 No one needs steam burns.
 Isn't it illegal to sell used goods and advertise them as new?

-Review about: Instant Pot Pressure Cooker.
+Product or Service Mentioned: Instant Pot Pressure Cooker.

 Reason of review: Damaged or defective.